RoRoche/AndroidStarter/architecture.md

 #### Job Manager Configuration

 The `JobManager` is a key concept from this library.
-It's responsible of enqueuing and performing jobs.
-It's designed to be as flexible as possible to allow developer to build his own configuration.
+It's responsible for queuing up and performing jobs.
+It's designed to be as flexible as possible to allow the developer to build his own configuration.

-It become possible to tell:
+It becomes possible to tell:

 * how many threads can consume jobs at the same time
-* how to persist jobs that can not be performed at the moment
+* how to persist jobs that cannot be performed at the moment
 * how to retrieve network connectivity status
 * which logger to use